 Here are some more recordings from my quartet gig a few weeks ago in Leeds, all together in one post for convenience.
 Videos: It’s You by Lee Konitz, the standard Just Friends, and Bud Powell’s I’ll Keep Loving You.
-Then, some audio: Subconscious Lee (Konitz), and the Love Theme and Memories of Green from Blade Runner by Vangelis.
+Then, some audio: Subconscious Lee (Konitz), and the Love Theme and Memories of Green, from the Blade Runner soundtrack by Vangelis.

 In other news, I’m now an endorsing artist for Nordstrand, a great company in California that made my basses and is especially famous for their excellent pickups.
 Thanks to Carey and everyone else there.